elihaimov1992/Wireless-network-security/ReadMe.md

 sudo apt-get install update
 sudo apt-get install hostapd dnsmasq apache2
 ```

-move all the files from the html folder to `/var/www/html`
+After downloading the files from this page, move all the files from the html folder to `/var/www/html`

-#How to run:
+How to run the program:
 ```
 running modes:
     -h help